 - Easy installation and maintenance by means of slashpackage.

-- Compliance with AMD64 architecture and current 'C' standards.
+- Compliance with 64-bit architecture and current 'C' standards.

 - Drop-in replacement for Qmail (same interface; same API), same user accounts; same module names.

-For installation, s/qmail requires a development environment and additionally the OpenSSL development libraries (in particular on Linux).
+For installation, s/qmail requires a development environment and additionally the OpenSSL development libraries (in particular on Linux) starting with version 1.1.1 or a compatile LibreSSL implementation.

 In particular, the following packages are recommended: